 - Contents of an Annual Report

-- FDA’s Review of Your Annual Report
+- FDA’s Review of the Annual Report

 - FDA’s Recommendations

 Guidance for Industry and Food and Drug Administration Staff - Annual Reports for Approved Premarket Approval Applications (PMA)

 Devices subject to premarket approval under section 515 of the Federal Food, Drug, and Cosmetic Act (the Act) are subject to periodic reporting requirements set forth in the PMA approval order (21 CFR 814.82(a), 21 CFR 814.84(b)).
-This guidance document describes the information required to be submitted in annual reports under 21 CFR 814.84(b), additional information requirements that may be imposed by approval order under 21 CFR 814.82, and our recommendations for the level of detail you should provide in your annual report.
-It also identifies the steps FDA staff generally takes when reviewing annual reports, the resources available to assist staff in their reviews, and the actions they may recommend in their conclusions.
-This guidance document is intended to help ensure your annual reports are complete and that the actions of CDRH and CBER staff are consistent.
+This guidance document describes the information required to be submitted in annual reports under 21 CFR 814.84(b), additional information requirements that may be imposed by approval order under 21 CFR 814.82(a), and FDA’s recommendations for the level of detail the applicant should provide in the annual report.
+It also identifies the steps FDA staff generally take when reviewing annual reports, the resources available to assist staff in their reviews, and the actions they may recommend after reviewing annual reports.
+This guidance document is intended to help ensure that annual reports are complete and that the actions of CDRH and CBER staff are consistent.

-In the PMA approval order, FDA requires that PMA sponsors submit post-approval periodic reports (e.g., annual reports at intervals of 1 year (unless otherwise specified) from the date of approval of the original PMA) to FDA in accordance with 21 CFR 814.82(a)(7) and 814.84(b).
-Section 21 CFR 814.84(b) describes the information required to be included in periodic reports.
+In PMA approval orders, FDA requires that PMA applicants submit post-approval periodic reports (e.g., annual reports at intervals of 1 year (unless otherwise specified) from the date of approval of the original PMA) to FDA in accordance with 21 CFR 814.82(a)(7) and 814.84(b).
+Section 814.84(b) describes the information required to be included in periodic reports.

 Unless FDA specifies otherwise, a periodic report must:

-- Identify changes described in 21 CFR 814.39(a) and changes required to be reported to FDA under 21 CFR 814.39(b).
+- Identify changes described in 21 CFR 814.39(a) and changes required to be reported to FDA under 21 CFR 814.39(b); and

 - Contain a summary and bibliography of the following information not previously submitted as part of the PMA: